krusynth/public-interest-tech-webring/join.md

   Additionally, we strongly recommend that your blog have an RSS feed.
 If it does, we'll include it in our <a href="/feeds.opml">OPML file</a> and include your content in our recent posts list.
 </p>
 <p>
-  To join the webring, please <a class="button" href="https://github.com/krusynth/civic-tech-webring/issues/new/choose">open a request</a> to add a new site through GitHub issues.
+  To join the webring, please <a class="button" href="https://github.com/{{ site.repository }}/issues/new/choose">open a request</a> to add a new site through GitHub issues.
 </p>
 <p>
   After you’re approved, you’ll need to add the webring code to your website: